The LitCharts.com logo.

 1. My Grandmother's House Poem Summary and Analysis

+Resources.
+"My Grandmother's House," an autobiographical poem by Indian writer Kamala Das, tells a story of nostalgia and sorrow.
 The poem's speaker longs to return to her grandmother's house, where she once felt loved and secure—especially now that she lives a lonely adult life, mourning the safety and comfort of her childhood.
-This poem was published in Das's 1965 collection Summer in Calcutta.
-Read the full text of "My Grandmother's House".

 The poem, 'My Grandmother's House', first appeared in Kamala Das's first anthology of verse titled Summer Time in Calcutta (1965).
 It is also an autobiographical poem in which the poet's longing for her parental house in Malabar is movingly described.
 She is reminded of the ancestral house where she had received immense love and ...

-3. Analysis of the Poem "My Grandmother's House" by Kamala Das
+4. Analysis of 'My Grandmother's House' by Kamala Das

 My Grandmother's House by Kamala Das is a poignant exploration of the poet's memories and emotions associated with her grandmother's house.
 The poem beautifully captures the essence of a place where the poet felt loved, accepted, and free to be herself.
 The tone shifts towards melancholy as the poem addresses the inevitability of death ...

-6. Poem: My Grandmother's House by Kamala Das
+11. My Grandmother's House Poem Summary in English and Hindi by Kamala Das

-The poem entitled My Grandmother's House, has been taken from the first collection of Kamala Das' poems Summer in Calcutta published in 1965.
+Critical Appreciation: Introduction: The poem entitled My Grandmother's House, has been taken from the first collection of Kamala Das' poems Summer in Calcutta published in 1965.
 This poem deals with the poetess's nostalgic yearning for her family home in Malabar, where she had spent some of the most memorable and happy days of her life.
-This was the place where her old ...

 The central theme of " My Grandmother's House " is nostalgia, which is a sentiment that pervades the entire poem.
 Kamala Das reminisces about her childhood, a time spent at her grandmother's house, and the emotions associated with it.
 This theme resonates with readers on a universal level as most people can relate to the bittersweet ...

-12. My Grandmother's House Poem Summary by Kamala Das
+18. PDF A Critical Appreciation of the Poem My Grandmother's House by Kamala Das

 Kamala Das Poem 'My Grandmother's House'-An Analytical Study "My Grandmother's House" a poem by Kamala Das deals with the themes of loss, nostalgia, and the ... grammar, poetry, essay, short story, novel, amplification, literary criticism, history, articles on various subjects, motivational quotes, Gk, quiz etc, Contact us: [email protected]